BrassMC/Bradle/README.md

 # Bradle

 ## What is Bradle?
 Bradle is a gradle plugin that imports Minecraft's dependencies and applies the mappings!
+It will be used with [BrassAPI](https://github.com/BrassMC/BrassAPI) and [BrassLoader](https://github.com/BrassMC/BrassLoader)!

 ## Who made Bradle?
 Bradle was started by the great Turtle, [TurtyWurty](https://www.youtube.com/TurtyWurty)